IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 For the first time, this year IWSLT proposes a specific task on automatic subtitling, where participants are asked to generate subtitles in German and/or Spanish of three kinds of audiovisual documents, featuring different levels of complexity, starting from English speech.

 The evaluation of subtitling quality is a complex problem on its own, since both the translation quality and the compliance with subtitling constraints have to be considered at the same time.
 The recently proposed SubeER and Sigma metrics will be used for assessing the quality of automatically generated subtitles, together with standard translation quality metrics; moreover, they will be complemented with some explicit compliance measures, as detailed below.
 Most audio visual companies define their own subtitling guidelines, which can differ slightly from each other.
-Participants are asked to generate subtitles following some of the tips listed by [TED](https://www.ted.com/participate/translate/subtitling-tips), in particular:
+Participants are asked to generate subtitles according to some of the tips listed by [TED](https://www.ted.com/participate/translate/subtitling-tips), in particular:
 * never use more than two lines per subtitle
 * lines cannot exceed 42 characters, white spaces included
 * the maximum subtitle reading speed is 21 characters / second

+It is expected that participants will use only the audio track from the provided videos (dev and test sets), the video track being of low quality and provided primarily as a means to verify time synchronicity and other aspects of displaying subtitles on screen.

 ## Languages